 For example, you always bring a thorough list when grocery shopping.
 If the thought of going without a list makes you just a little bit uneasy, you can challenge yourself to go shopping without a list.

 - What happened?
 Did everything turn out fine?

 - What did you do if things didn’t go as you expected?

 When you keep practicing, you may, in time, notice that things that once caused you anxiety have become much easier to handle, and your tolerance for the unexpected has grown.

 7. Do not hesitate to seek professional help

-We all feel anxious from time to time – especially now.
-If anxiety is more than just a passing feeling for you, our mental health therapists can help to identify coping mechanisms for you.
+We all feel down or anxious from time to time – especially now.
+If these are more than just passing feelings for you, our mental health therapists can help to identify coping mechanisms for you.

 You may also be interested in these blog posts: